-Kamala Khan is getting her first shining moment in the live-action sun.
-Ms. Marvel is an absolutely delightful introduction story for the teenage Pakistani-American nerd from Jersey City.
-We get our first glimpse into her epic powers as she tries to discover herself and her heritage while being inspired by the great Captain Marvel.
+Ms. Marvel gave us a great hero origin story for the delightful Kamala Khan, a teenage Pakistani-American nerd from Jersey City.
 One of the most fun aspects of Ms. Marvel (out of many) is the show’s penchant for infusing in pop culture.
 We saw this with the trailer using The Weeknd’s “Blinding Lights” but the show takes it up a notch.
 There are some great songs from Pakistani artists and much more pop culture fare that make Ms. Marvel a wholly unique addition to the MCU.

 Here are the best pop culture references in Ms. Marvel.